brianj-kim/pronto-updated-April22/README.md

 # Renewal of the website (http://gopronto.ca)

-This personal project is about the renewal on http://gopronto.ca in React.js
+This project is to renew the Pronto, local Japanese/Korean Restaurant's website on http://gopronto.ca using React.js and JSON data.

 ## TODOs